Dateline: Tbilisi, Georgia

 US citizens, however, must obtain dual citizenship and then renounce their US passport to escape the US tax net.

-Since US citizens are always US persons for tax reasons, you don’t need to establish tax residency elsewhere to qualify for Foreign Earned Income Exclusion, and you don’t have to completely sever ties like bank accounts and property holdings as you would in a residential tax country.
+Since US citizens are always US persons for tax reasons, you don’t need to establish tax residency elsewhere to qualify for the Foreign Earned Income Exclusion, and you don’t have to completely sever ties like bank accounts and property holdings as you would in a residential tax country.

 However, if you want to lower your tax bill more substantially, it becomes more complicated.